solana-foundation/developer-content/docs/intro/dev.md

 ## Build by Example

-While you get started building on Solana, there's a few more resources to available to help accelerate your journey.
+While you get started building on Solana, there's a few more resources available to help accelerate your journey:

 - [Solana Cookbook](https://solana.com/developers/cookbook): A collection of
   references and code snippets to help you build on Solana.